mattegoat/pragma-docs/docs/versioned_docs/version-V3/Resources/Cairo 1/data-feeds/Consuming Data.md

 ---

-You can find the list of supported assets here.
+You can find the list of supported assets [here](./Supported%20Assets.md).

-The current Pragma proxy addresses are:
+The current Pragma addresses are:

 | Network               | Address                                                            | Explorer                                                                                                                                                                                                                                                |
 | --------------------- | ------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |